threadi/external-files-in-media-library/readme.txt

 * Added option to switch external files to local hosting during uninstallation of the plugin
 * Added WP CLI option to switch hosting of all files to local or external
 * Added documentation for each possible option in GitHub
+* Added link to settings in plugin list
 * External files which are not provided via SSL will be saved local if actual website is using SSL
 * Extended WP CLI support with progressbar, states and arguments
 * Optimized proxy url handling